 - Gaithersburg Medical Center

 - Lutherville-Timonium Medical Center

 - Tysons Corner Medical Center

 - Kaiser Permanente Capitol Hill Medical Center

-In addition to our 24/7 Advanced Urgent Care, you have access to our eight Urgent Care clinics, where you can get care for minor issues like fever, sore throat, sprains, cuts, sinus infections, UTIs, and earaches.
+In addition to our 24/7 Advanced Urgent Care, you have access to our other Urgent Care clinics, where you can get care for minor issues like fever, sore throat, sprains, cuts, sinus infections, UTIs, and earaches.
 Plus, you can get evaluated to see if transfer to an Advanced Urgent Care center or hospital is needed.
 These clinics are equipped with X-rays, laboratories, and pharmacies on site.

 Kaiser Permanente Urgent Care is open nights, weekends, and holidays—visit kp.org/urgentcare/mas or call 800-777-7904 (TTY 711) for specific hours—at these locations: